VikParuchuri/marker/README.md

 ## Linux

-- Install system requirements
+- Optional: Install system requirements, only needed if using `ocrmypdf` as the ocr backend
   - Optional: Install tesseract 5 by following [these instructions](https://notesalexp.org/tesseract-ocr/html/) or running `scripts/install/tesseract_5_install.sh`.
   - Install ghostscript > 9.55 by following [these instructions](https://ghostscript.readthedocs.io/en/latest/Install.html) or running `scripts/install/ghostscript_install.sh`.
   - Install other requirements with `cat scripts/install/apt-requirements.txt | xargs sudo apt-get install -y`
   - Set the tesseract data folder path
     - Find the tesseract data folder `tessdata` with `find / -name tessdata`.
 Make sure to use the one corresponding to the latest tesseract version if you have multiple.
     - Create a `local.env` file in the root `marker` folder with `TESSDATA_PREFIX=/path/to/tessdata` inside it
 - Install python requirements
   - `poetry install`
   - `poetry shell` to activate your poetry venv